pvdb/gloc/README.md

 * identify comment-only lines for a lot more languages
 * support more file encodings (not just `UTF-8` and `ISO-8859-1`)
+* parse shebang lines for scripts without a file extension

 * (?) installation via Homebrew
 * (?) convert script to Perl for performance